Cleaning vs. Sanitizing vs. Disinfecting: Understand the Differences

 4 Steps to Effective Disinfecting

-Disinfecting your home isn’t difficult, but to do it safely and effectively, be sure to follow these five steps from the Environmental Protection Agency [*]:
+Disinfecting your home isn’t difficult, but to do it safely and effectively, be sure to follow these four steps from the Environmental Protection Agency [*]:

 Step 1: Ensure your disinfectant is registered on the EPA’s website.